Xergy/AzSharedImageGallerySampler/README.md

 1. Update environment details and execute ```CaptureVMImage.ps1```.
 Now are you ready to deploy a SIG!

+1. Validate your new image looks good in the portal.

 1. Update environment details and execute (step by step!) ```DeploySharedImageGallery.ps1```

-   > This uses a slightly different RG name, also
+   > Note, this script uses a slightly different RG name.
+In addition
-   > here's some helpful guidance on ultimately naming your gallery from : https://docs.microsoft.com/en-us/azure/virtual-machines/windows/cli-ps-findimage
+   > here's some helpful guidance on ultimately naming your gallery from: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/cli-ps-findimage
    > - **Publisher:** The organization that created the image.
 Examples: Canonical, MicrosoftWindowsServer
    > - **Offer:** The name of a group of related images created by a publisher.
 Examples: UbuntuServer, WindowsServer
    > - **SKU:** An instance of an offer, such as a major release of a distribution.
 Examples: 18.04-LTS, 2019-Datacenter